vserranoc/refactored-waddle/airflow/readme.md

 ![image](https://user-images.githubusercontent.com/66652832/166150178-96c5d689-d99f-427d-b855-12a0c84f888a.png)

 ## DAG MLOPs

 This DAG loads the previous task, cleans the data, vectorizes the core, runs the model and finally obtains the scoring.
 The tasks are distributed in 3 tasks:

 - Task 1.
 Generates alert when the DAG ELT has been completed

 - Task 2.
+Scoring:
+  - Load data
+  - Load artifacts
+  - Clean data
-Scoring: Clean the data, Transform the data (generate sparse matrix), Classification model, Calculate the evaluation metrics
+  - Transform the data (generate sparse matrix)
+  - Scoring sentiment
+  - Save scoring in big query

 - Task 3.
-Persistence.
+Persistence in database.

 The following image shows evidence of these tasks:

 References